Andreas-Hagstrom/Weather-app/README.md

 # Weather-app
-Project for school using Javascript with API:s
+Project for school using Vanilla Javascript with API's